ChavisManzoniLab/MAS/docs/usage.rst

 .. image:: https://i.imgur.com/omAEHU3.jpeg

 | Here is the MAS GUI
-| I'll present every functionality offered by the MAS GUI
+| Every functionality offered by the MAS GUI are described below

-Main Part
+Main
 -----------
 1. Select folder
   | Click on the grey button to select a folder where .MP4 of PRT videos.